Skrivner is a name that first reached England

 Outstanding amongst the family at this time was Matthew Scrivener (1580-1609), an English colonist in Virginia, Colonial Governor of Virginia (1608-1609.)
 Born in Suffolk

-, he drowned at the age of 28 with eight other colonists, while attempting to...
-Another 38 words (3 lines of text) are included under the topic Early Skrivner Notables in all our PDF Extended History products and printed products wherever possible.
+, he drowned at the age of 28 with eight other colonists, while attempting to cross to nearby Hog Island in a storm in 1609.
+His brother...
+Another 55 words (4 lines of text) are included under the topic Early Skrivner Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Skrivner family to Ireland